 Lace Knitting to Go

-Another great box of stitch patterns is Chronicle's Lace Knitting to Go, which includes 25 cards with lace knitting patterns that you can use as the basis for your own lacy knitting projects.
+Another great box of stitch patterns is Chronicle's Lace Knitting to Go.
+It includes 25 cards with lace knitting patterns that can be the basis for your own lacy knitting projects.
 The cards include written instructions and charts, so they're great practice for knitters who aren't that comfortable with chart reading.

 10 of 10

-If all else fails, no knitter will turn down a gift certificate to their favorite yarn shop.
-If the knitter you're shopping for lives nearby, you could also sign the two of you up to take a class together and buy her or his supplies.
+If all else fails, no knitter will turn down a gift certificate to his or her favorite yarn shop.
+If the knitter you're shopping for lives nearby, you could also sign the two of you up to take a class together and buy the supplies.
 If you're still not sure what to buy, a gift card to a craft store is always a good option.